Lorenzo-Pigato/IS24-LB10/README.md

 ### Test Coverage

+Our focus on testing was mainly on Model's algorithms. <br/>
-The JUnit [tests](src/test/java) provide a model line coverage of --% and an overall line coverage of --%.
+The JUnit [tests](src/test/java) provide a line coverage of 97%, and we managed to test every class of the model.

 ### Tools